codeforamerica/clientcommfaq/README.md

 To update your account settings, click on the "account" link in the top menu, then click "account settings".
 You can change your name, email address, desk phone number, or password here.

-## What happens if a client calls the ClientComm phone number?
-ClientComm can transfer calls to your desk phone.

-The ClientComm phone number can only be used to send and receive text messages.
-The good news is, ClientComm can automatically redirect incoming calls to your desk phone number.
-You'll need to add your desk number (or any phone number you can receive calls at) to your account settings page.
-This will make it easier and less confusing for clients to get in touch with you.

-What happens if you don't don't have a desk phone number specified on your settings page?
-Callers will hear a recording advising them that the number can only receive text messages and that they should hang up and send a text.

 ## How do I add ClientComm to my desktop?